 File photo of Steve Smith and David Warner.
 Photograph:( AFP )

-Here's a complete fixture of Cricket World Cup 2019
+Here's the complete fixture of Cricket World Cup 2019:

 Australia will open their campaign against Afghanistan at Bristol on June 1.